emerald/old-emerald/vmc/README.md

 ## Exit code

 Unfortunately, `vmc` does not exit with a non-zero exit code on a syntax error.
-It does however print to standard output in case of error.
+However, nothing gets printed standard output in case of success, so if anything _is_ printed it may be regarded as an error condition.

 ## Syntax